 To label the data, we split the aggregated point cloud of each orchard row in individual tiles with an average of 1 million points each.
 We manually label each tile in three stages using the online tool provided by segments.ai.
-We start with one annotator labeling for semantic segmentation and the two level instance segmentation, ensuring consistency among the two instance segmentation labels.
-Lastly, a different annotator verifies the label quality before moving on to the next tile.
-Compared to image-based annotations, the labeling process of point clouds is more complex, since an annotator often needs to change the viewpoint to label parts of the point cloud.
-This results in an average labeling time of 4 hours per tile, with an overall effort consisting of 525 h for the labeling and 175 h for the verification.
+One annotator labels each tile for semantic and two-level instance segmentation, ensuring consistency between instance levels.
+A second annotator then verifies label quality.
+Unlike image annotation, point cloud labeling requires frequent viewpoint changes, making it more time-consuming.
+The average effort consists of 4 h per tile, totaling 525 h for labeling and 175 h for verification.